ts2/ts2/README.md

 ## Status
 TS2 Train Signalling Simulation is beta software, meaning it is playable, but lacks many features that one would expect from a simulation.
+TS2 is provided with two simulations:
-A demo simulation called "drain" can be found in the _data_ directory.
+* A demo simulation called "drain"
+* A full-featured simulation called "liverpool-st"
+New simulations can be created with the editor provided with ts2.

 ## Installation
-* Released versions: Unzip the file to a suitable location and run ts2.exe
+* Released versions:
+    - Windows: use provided installer and run ts2.exe.
+    - Other platforms: see source installation.
-* Development versions:
+* Source installation:
     - Download and install Python v3 or above at [www.python.org](http://www.python.org).
     - Download and install PyQt v4.8 or above at [http://www.riverbankcomputing.co.uk](http://www.riverbankcomputing.co.uk).
-    - Grab the sources from GitHub.
+    - Grab the sources from GitHub development page.
     - Run ts2.py

 ## Playing (QuickStart)
-* Load the demo simulation "drain.ts2" in the "data" directory.
+* Load a simulation from the _simulation_ directory (or the _data_ directory if you have installed from sources).
 * Route setting:
     - To turn a signal from red to green, you need to set a route from this signal to the next one.
     - To set a route left click on the signal and then to the next one.
 If you can create a route